M. M. Warburg & Co.: Recent acquisitions

 During recent years, the bank has grown through many acquisitions.
 It bought several German private banks such as Marcard, Stein & Co. in Hamburg, Carl F. Plump & CO AG in Bremen, Bankhaus Hallbaum AG in Hannover and Bankhaus Löbbecke in Berlin.
-Furthermore, there are the foreign subsidiaries M. M. Warburg Bank (Switzerland) AG and M. M. Warburg & CO Luxembourg S.A., as well as various mutual funds.
-Since 2009 the Schwäbische Bank AG in Stuttgart has been part of the Warburg Banking Group.
-In 2016 the former subsidiary banks Bankhaus Hallbaum, Bankhaus Löbbecke, Bankhaus Carl F. Plump & CO and Schwäbische Bank were amalgamated with M.M.Warburg & CO.
+Since 2009 the Schwäbische Bank AG in Stuttgart has been part of the Warburg Bank.
+In 2016 the former subsidiary banks Bankhaus Hallbaum, Bankhaus Löbbecke, Bankhaus Carl F. Plump & CO and Schwäbische Bank were amalgamated with M. M. Warburg & CO.

-The bank's headquarters are located at Ferdinandstraße 75 in Hamburg, with additional offices in Frankfurt, Berlin, Munich and Cologne.
-The bank also maintains several offices in Zurich and Luxembourg.
+The bank's headquarters are located at Ferdinandstraße 75 in Hamburg, with additional offices in Frankfurt, Berlin, Hanover, Bremen, Stuttgart, Munich and Cologne.

-Today, M.M.Warburg & CO's core business is in private banking, asset management, and investment banking, serving private, corporate and institutional clients.
+Today, M. M. Warburg & CO's core business is in private banking, asset management, and corporate & investment banking, serving private, corporate and institutional clients.

 Cum-Ex scandal

 The bank has been implicated in the Cum-Ex scandal, accused of defrauding taxpayers in excess of over 50 million euro.
-One of the leading players in cum-ex transactions, Hanno Berger, advised M.M.Warburg & CO, or the two main shareholders at the time, the chairman of the supervisory board Christian Olearius and his deputy, Max Warburg, on cum-ex transactions.
+One of the leading players in cum-ex transactions, Hanno Berger, advised M. M. Warburg & CO.
 According to a Spiegel report published in March 2021, Warburg paid 17.5 million euros to Hanno Berger and Benjamin Frey for advice on cum-ex deals.
 Warburg wired the money to Sarasin Bank, which routed it to an offshore firm owned by Berger and Frey in the British Virgin Islands.

+At the end of 2019, Christian Olearius and Max Warburg Jr. resigned from the Supervisory Board of M.M.Warburg & CO.
+The tax liability from the share transactions was repaid in full in 2020, mainly from the owners' private assets.

 On January 12, 2022, the former managing director of a Warburg subsidiary in Luxembourg surprisingly confessed during a trial before the Bonn Regional Court ('third cum-ex criminal trial').
 He is regarded as the Warburg Group's first confessed cum-ex actor.

 The lawyer Gerhard Strate filed a complaint against Olaf Scholz and Peter Tschentscher in February 2022.
-The then mayor and now federal chancellor Scholz and the then finance senator and now mayor Tschentscher are accused of taking 47 million euros from M.M.
-Warburg & Co. not to have reclaimed.
-The sum had been reimbursed to the bank by the tax office in connection with cum-ex transactions.
+The then mayor and now federal chancellor Scholz and the then finance senator and now mayor Tschentscher are accused of having initially waived taxes totalling 47 million euros from M. M. Warburg & Co.
 Strate accuses the politicians of aiding and abetting tax evasion.

+An investigation committee of the City of Hamburg is looking into the matter.

+In April 2023, the Bonn Regional Court admitted an indictment by the Cologne public prosecutor's office against Dr Christian Olearius for serious tax evasion.
+On 24 June 2024, the trial against Dr Christian Olearius was discontinued for health reasons.